Comment on page

 The maximum frame rate in 4K (17:9) is 422fps and in 2K (17:9) is 1461fps.
 2K uses subsampling, which preserves the crop factor of the image sensor but does not increase its light sensitivity.
 Other aspect ratios (from 4:3 to 16:1) are available with different maximum frame rates up to 9259fps (2048 x 128).
+Continuous recording is possible at all frame rates from 1fps up to the maximum in increments of 1fps.
 See Maximum Frame Rates for more details.
+See 4K vs. 2K for more details on the image quality differences of the two readout modes.

 Wave records continuously to its internal SSD at all frame rates.
 This means it operates as a normal video camera: press the record button once to start recording and press it again to stop.
 The clip is immediately saved in SSD flash memory.
 There is no RAM buffer or trigger setup required, and the length of the clip is limited only by the SSD capacity.
 (See Specifications for more details.)
 All recording is non-volatile and power-down safe.